UtbOvertorneaPM/EquipmentManagementSystem/README.md

 6. Create a table called `users`

     a.
-Using the CLI, first select the database by using the command `use DATABASENAMEHERE;`, then input the command
+Using the CLI, first select the database by using the command `use DATABASENAMEHERE;`, then paste the commands in the box below
     ```
     create table users (
     id int not null auto_increment,